Azure/Hadoop-Migrations/docs/sentry/migration-approach.md

-# Sentry to Azure RBAC
+# Migration to Azure RBAC
 Curretly we do not have any Automatic procedure, but we can do a manual migration, following the steps on this documentation: https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=current

-# Sentry to Ranger
+# Migration to Ranger

 Currently there is only a way to migrate Sentry RBAC policies to Ranger ABAC policies, but is under the path of a third-party vendor.

 https://docs.cloudera.com/cdp-private-cloud/latest/upgrade-cdh/topics/cdpdc-sentry-pre-upgrade-migration-to-ranger.html

-# Ranger to Databricks
+# Migration to Databricks

 Some companies are migrating Ranger Policies to databricks cluster using an intermediate solution:

 https://www.immuta.com/articles/migrating-from-apache-ranger-to-immuta-on-databricks/

-# Ranger from CDP/HDP to HDInsight
+# Migration to  HDInsight

 In order to migrate all policies from a Ranger cluster to another cluster we should get all the policies and exporte it one by one as follows: